For GSC program details, see Newsletter Archive

 2005 GSC Thailand expanded the program to include language and culture lessons and an overnight Buddhist temple experience.

 2007 GSC launched a Thai program bringing HIV/AIDS prevention and education training to 300 secondary school students and 45 teachers.
-GSC Tanzania expanded with a telemedicine project to support local hospitals.
 The Tanzania Sustainable Agriculture and Food Security Program began assisting local farmers in marketing.
 In 2007-2008 2,427 community youth and adults were trained.

 2008 GSC Cambodia Program was launched with began with HIV/AIDS Prevention Education, Orphanage Care and Teaching English service-learning programs.

 2009 GSC launched the Thailand Buddhist Immersion-EFL program.
-GSC-Tanzania received 3 years’ funding from the USDA to expand its food security and HIV/AIDS Prevention work.
+GSC Tanzania received 5 years’ funding totaling $1.5 million from the USDA and the Mennonite Central Committee to expand its food security and HIV/AIDS Prevention work.
 Another project in Tanzania vaccinated nearly 1,000,000 chickens through an inoculation program for Newcastle Disease, which kills 70% of the chickens belonging to poor households that rely on chickens for food and income.
 GSC staff and volunteers also trained rural households to establish home gardens, rainwater collection tanks, build grain storage, immunize cattle, plant tree nurseries and establish conservation agriculture methods.

 2010 GSC moved its Tanzania office to a larger facility in Arusha with work spaces, training areas, and demonstration plots utilized by our expanding Tanzanian staff, which grew to 35 members.
 In collaboration with SUNY Albany, GSC launched a 15 week, 15 credit semester program in Tanzania.